Rishikaaka/portfolio/README.md

 Dedicated and highly skilled Security Engineer with a passion for safeguarding digital ecosystems.
 Offering a proven track record of effectively mitigating security risks, resolving complex incidents, and championing security-centric product development.
 Seeking to leverage my experience and expertise to contribute to the organisation's mission of creating safer systems for users and developers.

 ## Summary:
 As an experienced Security Engineer, I bring a deep understanding of security frameworks, incident response coordination, and a technical background in software engineering and system administration.
-With a Master's degree in Computer Science and proficiency in Python, Go, C/C++, and Java, I possess a solid foundation for addressing today's cybersecurity challenges.
+With a Master's degree in Computer Science and proficiency in Python, C, Shell, and Bash.
+I possess a solid foundation for addressing today's cybersecurity challenges.
 I excel in fostering collaboration among cross-functional teams, applying data-driven problem-solving approaches, and communicating effectively, both verbally and in writing.

 ## Education:
  - M.S., Computer Science | Texas Tech University | 2019